webOSArchive/webos-docs/docs/macos-install.md

 ### Intel Processors

-Instructions for installing Brew are out of scope for this document, but can be found on the <a href="https://brew.sh/" target="_blank">official Homebrew website</a>.
+Use the standard instructions for installing Brew, found on the <a href="https://brew.sh/" target="_blank">official Homebrew website</a>.

 ### Apple Silicon